Pervasive AI for IoT applications: A Survey on Resource-efficient Distributed Artificial Intelligence: Pervasive Inference

-The work in \cite{li2018edge} followed the same steps of the previous work, including testing the performance of different layers and training a regression model that predicts the optimal split point.
-Moreover, to further reduce the latency and tackle the problem of sized intermediate data, the authors proposed to combine the early-exit strategy, namely BranchyNet \cite{BranchyNet}, with their splitting approach.
+To tackle the problem of sized intermediate data, the authors of \cite{li2018edge} proposed to combine the early-exit strategy, namely BranchyNet \cite{BranchyNet}, with their splitting approach.
 The objective is to execute only few layers and exit the model without resorting to the cloud, if the accuracy is satisfactory.
 In this way, the model inference is accelerated, while sacrificing the accuracy of the classification.
 We note that BranchyNet is a model trained to tailor the right size of the network with minimum latency and higher accuracy.
 Accordingly, both models cooperate to select the optimal exit and split points.
 The authors extended the work by replacing both trained models with a reinforcement learning strategy \cite{Boomerang}, namely Boomerang.
 This RL approach offers a more flexible and adaptive solution to real-time networks and presents less complex and more optimal split and exit points’ selection.
 The early-exit strategy is also proposed along with the layer-wise partitioning by the ADDA approach \cite{ADDA}, where authors implemented the first layers on the source device and encouraged the exit point before the split point to use only local computing and eliminate the transmission time.
 Similarly, authors in \cite{energy-Aware-dist2}, formulated the problem of merging the exit point selection and the splitting strategy, while aiming to minimize the transmission energy, instead of focusing on latency.